When is Better Call Saul season 5 released? What’s going to happen?

 Plus within the current day, we’d simply discover out who’s following “Gene”…

-And season 5 may also see some extra acquainted faces from the Breaking Unhealthy universe be a part of the forged, with Dean Norris and Steven Michael Quezada set to reprise their roles as police companions Hank Schrader and Steven “Gomey” Gomez.
+And season 5 can even see some extra acquainted faces from the Breaking Unhealthy universe be a part of the solid, with Dean Norris and Steven Michael Quezada set to reprise their roles as police companions Hank Schrader and Steven “Gomey” Gomez.

 Don’t be shocked if extra characters from Breaking Unhealthy pop up – everybody from Tuco to Gale to Gus’s henchman have all reprised their roles.